frontimax/football-butler/README.md

     "Method 'by_name' is not supported for the endpoint 'Countries' by this API: apifootball_com"

 <span style="color: blue;">**NOTE: I did not normalize the returned data-types yet as I wanted to keep straight with the target API.
 Let me know if you would
-like to have a Configuration option to return same data types for all returns and target APIs!**</span>
+like to have a Configuration option to return same data types for all returns and target APIs.
+Until then: use "result: :default" where available and work with the normalized HTTParty Response Type.**</span>

 #### football_data_org